kartikeya01/Algorithms/README.md

 # Algorithms
-A collection of completed algorithm projects in C++
+A collection of completed algorithms projects in C++